ad-si/awesome-scanning/readme.md

 - [rbgg] - Remove background from images of paper.
 - [Unprojecting text with ellipses] -
     Using transformed ellipses to estimate perspective transformations of text.
+- [Document-Dewarping with Control-Points] - Dewarping of document images using control points.
 - [Building an image processing pipeline with Python]

 [Dewarping pages]: http://halfbakedmaker.org/blog/366